BREAST AUGMENTATION MASTOPEXY

 • Single-stage procedures may be suitable for selected patients with moderate tissue laxity and stable skin quality.

-• Two-stage procedures (lift followed by augmentation) may be advised when more significant adjustments are needed, particularly when larger implants are desired or skin quality is poor.
+• Two-stage procedures (mastopexy followed by augmentation) may be advised when more significant adjustments are needed, particularly when larger implants are desired or skin quality is poor.

 This technique allows for adjustment of nipple position, reduction of excess skin, and restoration of breast volume through implant placement.